 - Dexter, Mike, and Tracy in The Philadelphia Story form a BST Love Triangle.

-- This trope is also called a Tracy-Hepburn romance because of all the films where Spencer Tracy and Katie Hepburn behaved this way to each other.
+- This trope is also called a Tracy-Hepburn romance because of all the films where Spencer Tracy and Katharine Hepburn behaved this way to each other.

 - Clark Gable and Claudette Colbert in It Happened One Night.